tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 - [SDL2_image](https://www.libsdl.org/projects/SDL_image/)
 - [SDL2_ttf](https://www.libsdl.org/projects/SDL_ttf/)

+Dependencies to other plugins are:

+- VanillaCommand
+- VanillaEvent
+- VanillaModel

 ## Development

 Access to all necessary interfaces can be acquired by adding the source directory to the include paths and include `frts/vanillasdl2` (e.g. `#include <frts/vanillasdl2>`).
 If you only need input support use `frts/vanillasdl2input` (e.g. `#include <frts/vanillasdl2input>`).